These Unique Cultural Food Combos Offer Bonus Nutrition Perks

 Guava & Cheese

 Guava and cheese is a tasty, popular food combo you'll find across Latin America, Asia, and Africa.
-The guava fruit contains fiber, antioxidants, magnesium, and vitamin C. In fact, just 1 cup of guava contains about 375 mg of vitamin C, whereas the soft cheeses you'll find paired with guava provide healthy amounts of vitamin D and calcium.
+The guava2 fruit contains fiber, antioxidants, magnesium, and vitamin C. In fact, just 1 cup of guava contains about 375 mg of vitamin C, whereas the soft cheeses you'll find paired with guava provide healthy amounts of vitamin D and calcium.

-Beyond its fun, unique taste, this sweet-and-savory duo features a synergistic combo: When paired with fat (as in guava and cheese pasteles), the body can better absorb guava's antioxidant lycopene, which, "becomes more bioavailable when you add fat," registered dietitian Jess Cording, M.S., R.D., CDN, previously told mbg.
+Beyond its fun, unique taste, this sweet-and-savory duo features a synergistic combo: When paired with fat (as in guava and cheese pasteles), the body can better absorb guava's antioxidant lycopene3, which, "becomes more bioavailable when you add fat," registered dietitian Jess Cording, M.S., R.D., CDN, previously told mbg.

 Some of the countries with guava-and-cheese combos are: